Mylo16/ee-prep/README.md

 # 📖 Student Dashboard <a name="about-project"></a>

-**Student Dashboard** is a web application that allows electrical engineering students to take quizzes on enrolled courses, track their progresses and get access to course materials.
+**Sotudent Dashboard** is a web application that allows electrical engineering students to take quizzes on enrolled courses, track their progresses and get access to course materials.
 Admins can also create and remove quizzes.

 ### Server